bsm/openmetrics/README.md

 ## Example

-To expose metrics on a HTTP server endpoint and to instrument HTTP servers, please see examples the [omhttp](./omhttp/) package.
+To expose metrics on a HTTP server endpoint and to instrument HTTP servers, please see examples in the [omhttp](./omhttp/) package.

 ```go
 import(